Campground Host

 About This Position

-Hosts help visitors in a variety of ways.
-They share refuge wildlife, recreation, and regulatory information with visitors.
-They maintain campground facilities including cleaning restrooms, litter pick up, and facility maintenance.
+Campground Hosts help visitors in a variety of ways.
+They provide refuge wildlife, recreation, and regulatory information to visitors.
+Hosts maintain campground facilities.
+This includes cleaning restrooms, litter pick up, and facility maintenance.
 Hosts also sell firewood bundles.
 Hosts work a five-day work week with days off on weekdays (usually Tues./Weds.).
-Often, work day shifts are split with hosts working mornings and evenings, when visitors are most frequently in the campgrounds.
-Host hospitality in refuge campgrounds leaves a lasting positive memory for refuge visitors.
+Shifts are split with hosts working mornings and evenings, when visitors are most frequently in the campgrounds.
+Excellent customer service skills and hospitality are required for these volunteer opportunities.

-Campground Host campsites are dry with no electric, water or sewer available.
-Potable water is provided weekly by rangers, with other services like showers and dump stations available nearby.
+Campground Host campsites are dry with no electric, water, or sewer available.
+Potable water can be provided weekly by refuge staff.
+Services like showers and dump stations are located off site.

 Duties/Activities